Turriff Castle

-Turriff Castle was a tower house, on Castlegate, Turriff, north of Idoch Water, Aberdeenshire, Scotland.
+Turriff Castle was a tower house in Turriff, Aberdeenshire, Scotland, located on Castlegate.
+It still existed in 1610 or 1612.

-The castle was also called Tower of Torrey of Castle Rainy.
+The castle was also known as the Tower of Torrey.

 History

-The castle, which stood in an area bounded by Castlehill, Mill Road, Gall Street and Deveron Street still existed in the early 17th century, while remains survived until the 19th century.
+The castle stood in an area bounded by Castlehill, Mill Road, Gall Street and Deveron Street.
+A later building on or near the site was known as "Castle Rainy", and stood on the site of the Town Hall until it was cleared in the mid-19th century.

 Structure

 Turriff Castle had a vaulted basement.